In a nutshell…

 Our current UAV design maintains the team name, but uses a whole new system.
 The core team members are still leading the charge, and we have recruited many additional team members to meet the requirements set forth in the challenge.

 We have raised the funds to develop the RhinoHawk EX by teaching classes at our dedicated makerspace community, Nova Labs, including the robotics and drone communities.
-We are currently planning additional events and are open to any suggestions you, the community, have for a fun gathering event!
-Contact us for any suggestions and stay in the know by following us on Instagram and Facebook.
+We attend outreach events and are open to suggestions for a fun gathering event!
+Contact us and follow us on Instagram and Facebook.